What is the fastest way to cure dehydration? IV therapy replaces lost fluids quickly, which is important for safeguarding your overall health.

 Dehydration occurs when the body loses more fluid than it takes in.
 The lack of water throws off the balance of minerals in the body, affecting how its systems function and potentially leading to serious health consequences if left unaddressed.
 For this reason, it's important to avoid dehydration whenever possible — and if you do become dehydrated, remember that replacing the lost fluids is paramount.

 Depending on the severity and cause of your dehydration, drinking water may not be the fastest way to replenish lost fluids.
-In these cases, IV drips may be used instead of oral rehydration.
+In these cases, IV fluids for dehydration may be used instead of oral rehydration.
 At Rocky Mountain IV Medics, we know you may not have the energy to take yourself to the doctor's office or wait around in a hospital emergency room when you're suffering from dehydration.
 That's why we're ready to bring IV fluids to you.

 Rocky Mountain IV Medics provides IVs for dehydration throughout the Denver, CO, area.
 We can arrive at your location within an hour so that you can get the care you need to start feeling better fast.
+Contact us when you need IV fluids for dehydration at home.

 What Causes Dehydration?